VictorChemin/PercyDistance/README.md

 ![pythonw_MsBLmlAKON](https://user-images.githubusercontent.com/70653697/110838150-683be280-82a2-11eb-9e15-4a0f18fb2fc7.png)

-In Spyder, paste the code.
+Download the PercyDistance files.
+For the 1.0 version of PercyDistance, you will need to keep all the .py files in the same folder.
+For older version, there is only one file so there is no issue.

+Then, in Spyder, either open the single file for older version, or open the main.py file for >1.0 versions.
 Then, simply click the green arrow to start the program.

 ## How to use my program?
 Nothing easier than using this program!
 However, there are some mistakes you shouldn't make, and some limitations you should be aware of.